linux-system-roles/crypto_policies/README.md

 * `crypto_policies_available_policies`

 This is a list of all base policies available on the target system.
-A custom policy files can be installed by copying the `.pol` files into `/etc/crypto-policies/policies` directory (not implemented in this role yet).
+Custom policy files can be installed by copying the `.pol` files into `/etc/crypto-policies/policies` directory (not implemented in this role yet).

+* `crypto_policies_available_subpolicies`

+This is a list of all subpolicies available on the target system.
+Custom subpolicies can be installed by copying the `.pmod` files into `/etc/crypto-policies/policies/modules` directory (not implemented in this role yet).

 * `crypto_policies_available_modules`

-This is a list of all policy submodules available on the target system.
-A custom policy submodule can be installed by copying the `.pmod` files into `/etc/crypto-policies/policies/modules` directory (not implemented in this role yet).
+Deprecated alias to `crypto_policies_available_subpolicies`.

 * `crypto_policies_reboot_required`